jscheidtmann/astroberry-server-wui/files/envpanel/README.md

 # Environment Panel

-Environment Panel is a simple web application to present information from a BME280 server.
-It depends on a BME280 sensor connected to I2C, and reads environment data from that sensor.
+Environment Panel is a simple web application to present health status information on your Raspberry PI and display information of environmental sensors which are attached to the I2C bus of the RaspPi.

+The supported devices are:
+- An BME280 environmental sensor, reading temperature, pressure and relative humidity.
+- An INA260

 # Installation

+First check that the

 Env Panel is based on [Python Flask](http://flask.pocoo.org/) micro-framework.
 It has a built-in webserver and by default listens on port 8627.
 Install the pre-requisites: